criswell/uca-gpl/README.md

 The following can be thought of as a ordered overview of the project from an API perspective.
-It is not intended to be complete- for the full listing, see the full generated doxygen documentation.
+It is not intended to be complete- for the full listing, see the full generated doxygen documentation, @ref namespaces.

 * Unified Client Agent
     * @ref clientagent.ClientAgentState